 Student Tour Guides

 Art Museum student tour guides give public highlights tours of the collections on Saturdays and Sundays at 2 p.m. during the academic year.
-Tour guide training is provided as a one-week, intensive “boot camp” during Intersession (January 29–February 2, 2017).
-Training includes in-depth exploration of the collections with curators, workshops on topics such as tour technique and visitor engagement, and a trip to the Metropolitan Museum of Art.
+Tour guide training is provided as a one-week intensive “boot camp” during Intersession (January 28–February 1, 2019).
+Training includes in-depth exploration of the collections with curators, workshops on topics such as close looking and visitor engagement, and a trip to the Metropolitan Museum of Art.
 Lunch is provided each day.

-Applications are now being solicited from undergraduate members of the classes of 2019 and 2020 and are due Wednesday, November 8, 2017, by midnight.
-Click under the “Files for Download” section on this webpage to download an application.
+Applications are now being accepted from undergraduate members of the Classes of 2021 and 2022.
+Please fill out this Google Form by Wednesday, November 7, 2018, midnight.
 For more information, e-mail Student Outreach and Programming Coordinator Cara Bramson at email@example.com, or call (609) 258-5838.

 Student Advisory Board